dtortolaV1/SierpinskiChallenge/README.md

 - Recursion! https://runestone.academy/ns/books/published/pythonds/Recursion/pythondsSierpinskiTriangle.html
 - There are variety of implementation of those algorithms =)

+## Judging criteria:
+- Clean code: The code should be well-structured, easy to read, and maintainable.
+It should follow good programming practices and conventions.
+- Correctness: The program should produce the correct output for the given input.
+- Efficiency: The program should be efficient in terms of time and space complexity.
+It should not take too long to run or consume too much memory.
+(Recursion depth, redundancy, collections, floating unused variables etc)
+- Edge cases

 ### Step 1 Sierpinski triangle n=1
 Write a Java program to draw Triangle as below.